You are a very young and talented artist. What was your first experience with art and with lacquer?

-Murata Yoshihiko: I wasn’t exposed to the arts that much and didn’t know about Japanese lacquer work very well until I entered the art collage.
+I wasn’t exposed to the arts that much and didn’t know about Japanese lacquer work very well until I entered the art collage.
 I was interested in design and woodwork working and wanted to make the furniture for our daily life when I was a teenager.
 When I was a sophomore student, I choose the Urushi department for my major, but it was something uncomfortable for me.
-At first, I made many chaotic pieces, however those pieces are supposed to be an origin of my work today.
+At first, I made many chaotic pieces.
+However, those pieces are supposed to be an origin of my work today.

 Your works have an extraordinary sense of space and light, their shadows contrasting with the colors and the surroundings.
 How do you make these fantastic lines of dark?
 It has to do with the slim silhouettes of your works.

-I simulate the three dimensional shapes in my mind, for example, how lines will be flowing or how they are placed on the pedestals or attached on the walls.
-I believe that only lines which look beautiful from any angles can make the lithe and sharp silhouette.
+I simulate the three-dimensional shapes in my mind, for example, how lines will be flowing or how they are placed on the pedestals or attached to the walls.
+I believe that only lines that look beautiful from any angles can make the lithe and sharp silhouette.

 Talking about Silhouettes, what can you tell us about this series, “whose lines twist and turn, swell and fade, like the sounds from a musical instrument”?
 Tell us about the constructing process and its motifs.

 I use maple wood for my work, because it is flexible and doesn’t snap easily, though it is hard and difficult to carve.